 I can’t bear the collective madness we live in now.
 Millions of people are doing the right thing for our planet and our communities.
 We need to be aware of this and make it visible to create the necessary shifts in the course of the world.
 We have the moral obligation to stop some of the world decision makers who lead us into a cycle of disasters.
 Capitalism is death for our planet and for the good sense in our people.

 I am often torn between my family, professional duties and my work on the ground.
-I always discuss honestly this with my family and partners.
+I always discuss this honestly with my family and partners.
 Now that I have finished writing my thèse d’Etat, I will have more time for community work.

 My time and skills are limited.
 So I always make sure I have the right people and skills around me.
 It is important to have strong teams of human resources.